6-week Trailteam placements

-The work we do can be divided into two main parts; trail maintenance and erosion control.
-The trail maintenance work involves a huge variety of practical tasks including improving drainage, building steps with timber or stone, resurfacing trails with gravel and installing signs.
+- Trail maintenance is our main activity and involves a huge variety of practical tasks including improving drainage, building steps with timber or stone, resurfacing trails with gravel and installing signs.
 Hand tools including rock bars and stone carriers are used for much of the work but machinery is brought in to support the teams were access allows.
-Our volunteers work alongside Forest Service staff who cut timber for the trail construction tasks.
-Trail marking is an important part of our work as it helps to prevent damage to fragile areas and improve safety for visitors.
-Way-markers for the trails are made on site from locally sourced timber.
+Timber from local forests is used in the construction of steps and drains along the trails.
+Trail marking is another important part of our work as it helps to prevent damage to fragile areas and improve safety for visitors.
+Way-markers for the trails are made on site by our volunteers.

 Placement structure and project sites